Unstructured-IO/pipeline-oer/README.md

 This repo implements a document pre-processing pipeline for Army Officer Evaluation Reports (OERs).
 The pipeline assumes the OERs are in PDF format and include both pages.
-Currently, the pipeline
-covers extracting narrative text from a user-specified section in 10-K, 10-Q, and S-1 filings.
 The API is hosted at `https://api.unstructured.io`.

 ## Getting Started